pranigopu/pranigopu.github.io/docs/philosophy/metaphysics/README.md

 **NOTE 1**: To mention both "entity" and "entity's identity" in this context is redundant, but it is done for the sake of clarity.

-**NOTE 2**: Needless to say, as a part of reality, a particular change has a particular identity.
+**NOTE 2**: Needless to say, being a part of reality, a particular change has a particular identity.

 ---